NHAS/reverse_ssh/README.md

 ### Executable Downloading

-When specifying what executable the rssh binary should run, either when connecting with a full PTY session or just executing a command the client can download external programs and execute them.
+When specifying what executable the rssh binary should run, either when connecting with a full PTY session or raw execution the client supports URI schemes to download offhost executables.

 For example.